SergioCuencaNunez/trend-analyzer/README.md

   <img src="src/assets/banner-dark.png" alt="Logo" width="500">
 </p>

-# Trend Analyzer
+# TrendAnalyzer

-Trend Analyzer is a web application built with Flask and Dash, designed to analyze, visualize, and forecast financial trends using various models such as XGBoost and Prophet.
+TrendAnalyzer is a web application built with Flask and Dash, designed to analyze, visualize, and forecast financial trends using various models such as XGBoost and Prophet.
 Access the application via the following link: [Trend Analyzer App](http://trend-analyzer.onrender.com/).

 ## Overview